-Two years ago, during Baselworld 2011, the Swiss-based manufacturer has presented a beautiful alarm watch that featured a nicely done automatic movement combined with an understated design of its compact body and beautiful case.
-While looking very similar to the older version, this new 2013 Vulcain 50s President’s Watch comes powered by a different movement that features manual winding, but is still very easy to operate.
+During the Baselworld 2011, the Swiss-based manufacturer has presented a beautiful alarm watch that featured a nicely done automatic movement combined with an understated design of its compact body and beautiful case.
+While still looking similar to the older version, this 2013 Vulcain 50s President’s Watch (ref.
+110151.281LF) comes powered by a different movement that features manual winding but is as easy to operate as the 2011 model.

 Sporting a twin-barrel energy storage system and beating at just 18,000 vph, the Cricket V-11 caliber is only good for some 42 hours after being fully wound, but that’s only because the spring barrels are separated in order to supply energy both for the main time display and for the alarm module.